vivaciousvivvy/CS469-470-TarPit/readme.md

 This FastAPI application is designed to process chatbot conversations through Chatwoot.
 It uses Google Gemini AI to generate responses based on user messages.
 This file aslo maintains conversation history and follows a specific persona when replying to messages.

 ## What is the discord.py file does?
-The 'discord.py' file is used to create a pig bitchering bot that interacts with scammers through Discord channels.
+The 'discord.py' file is used primarily as a proof-of-concept and testing tool to verify that the LLMs can connect and generate responses.
+It creates a pig-butchering bot that interacts with scammers through Discord channels.

 ### discord.py File Behavior
 - The Discord bot runs using the 'bot.run()' function, which connects the bot to the Discord API using the provided bot token.
 Once the bot is running, it listens for events and commands like 'ping', '!echo', and '!butcher'.
 When a scammer triggers a command, the bot processes the request, interacts with the AI model, and sends the response back to the user in the Discord channel.